codex-academy/codeX_Feb2015Intro/README.md

 #### Task 3

+This task only requires some HTML, CSS & Javascript

 In a file called task3.html create a html page:

 * that display a white square that is 300px by 300px with a black border that is 5px thick